Groin Pain Treatment Findon & Modbury

 What to expect at Physio Fit Adelaide?

-Initial assessment with a physiotherapist includes thorough discussion of the nature of your pain (where, type of symptoms, duration and intensity of symptoms) as well as a bit about you!
+Initial assessment with a physiotherapist at Physio Fit includes thorough discussion of the nature of your pain (where, type of symptoms, duration and intensity of symptoms) as well as a bit about you!
 We can’t help you get better if we don’t know what it is you want to get back to!
 So we will also discuss your work, physical activity and other life demands to determine what management you need to get back to those things stronger and more robust than before!

 We will then conduct a thorough physical assessment.
 This will involve both hands on assessment from the therapist but also practical assessment.
 This will include things related to your specific history, for example: running, kicking, squatting, jumping, lunging, getting on and off the floor and definitely ‘that exercise in the gym’ that gives you your hip pain.